 Best for: Sales-oriented teams that want to leverage AI for customer engagement and lead generation.

-Drift is a conversational marketing and sales platform that uses AI to facilitate customer interactions and drive business growth.
+Drift is one of the customer support AI companies that uses AI to facilitate customer interactions and drive business growth.
 Its number one feature is a customizable conversational chatbot that can be used in chat, email, and video interactions with customers.

 Functions: AI-powered chatbots, automated customer interactions, and analytics.

-Pricing: Custom pricing based on the size and needs of aa business.
+Pricing: Custom pricing based on the size and needs of a business.

 Best for: Large companies looking for advanced AI software to handle high volumes of customer interactions.